basham/swit-workshop-writing/slides.md

 - Use content

 Notes:
 Identifying, researching, and learning about your audience allows you to write for your audience.
-Writing that useful for your audience helps them to find the content they need, understand that content, and then use that content to meet their goals.
+Write in a way to help your audience find the content they need, understand that content, and then use that content to meet their goals.

-## Goal-oriented

-Help both people and systems meet their goals

-Notes:
-Words that are purposeful serve a purpose.
-They are goal-oriented.
-In product design, that purpose should be to help people and systems meet their goals and solve their problems.

 ## Cooperation

-Work together to meet individual goals
+Meaningful exchange of information or resources to meet individual or shared goals

 Notes:
 Many goals can't be solved alone.
-It requires cooperation.
-People and systems must work together, so they can meet their individual goals.

-## Meaningful exchange

-Information or resources

-Notes:
-Cooperation is a give and take.
-It is a meaningful exchange of information or resources.
+Cooperation requires a meaningful exchange of information or resources, so all parties can meet their individual or shared goals.